Eschatologue/CM_wiki/docs/option/class-options/sorcerer-metamagic/phb24.md

 _**Cost:** 1 :class-phb24-sorcerer: Sorcery Point_

-When you cast a spell, such as Charm Person, that can be cast with a higher-level spell slot to target an additional creature, you can spend 1 Sorcery Point to increase the spell's effective level by 1.
+When you cast a spell, such as [:spell--level-1: Charm Person], that can be cast with a higher-level spell slot to target an additional creature, you can spend 1 Sorcery Point to increase the spell's effective level by 1.

+[:spell--level-1: Charm Person]: ../../../spells/description/core/level-1.md#charm-person